 What do you serve?

-This is best to be served with rice or Indian flatbreads like roti, naan bread, kulcha.
+This is best served with rice or Indian flatbreads like roti, naan bread, and kulcha.

 Naan bread, vegetable jalfrezi, and a simple garden salad would make an excellent menu.
-Each one of this dish compliments well in this list.
-Trust me; this is an excellent heartwarming Indian dinner wholesome for the family and friends.
+Each one of these dishes complements well in this list.
+Trust me; this is a beautiful, heartwarming Indian dinner wholesome for the family and friends.

-Running out of time or planning to make this recipe in the last minute?
-No worries and cool!
-Here are some of the tips that can cut down the cooking time instantaneously.
+Running out of time or planning to make this recipe at the last minute?
+No worries, and cool!
+Here are some tips that can cut down the cooking time instantaneously.

-- Use canned diced tomatoes instead of the fresh pureed tomato.
+- Use canned diced tomatoes instead of fresh, pureed tomatoes.

 - You may make the gravy ahead of time and mix the vegetables at once needed.